 Unfortunately, I didn’t manage to read a complete book in February.
 The latter half of it was pretty insane in terms of schoolwork.
 Fortunately, Goodreads tells me that I read enough book in January to make up for it, so I don’t fall behind my goal.

 So what happened at school in February?
 During the week of the 20th, we had a 4-day internship fair.
-As most of you who already know about the Masters program I’m in, it is an applied Masters, with an 8-month internship requirement.
+If you don’t already know about the Masters program I’m in, it is an applied Masters with an 8-month internship requirement.
 The 4-day fair was a way for us to get to know the industry partners of the program, and to apply for an internship.
 So the 2nd half of February was filled with interviews and phone-calls, on top of the usual amount of homework.

 I’m very lucky that I managed to snag an internship position at one of the my top choices for companies.
 It’s a little far in terms of commute, but only a few minutes longer than when I used to work at BiblioCommons.
 Hopefully it won’t be so bad.
 For those of you who are wondering, the company is called Kobo — that’s right!
 The one that makes eReaders and sells eBooks!
 One of my perks is that I get a free eReading device and free eBooks!
 How exciting!